mp091689/docker-psalm/README.md

 # Dockerized psalm

-The docker image to analyse php code using psalm.
+The docker image to analyse php code using psalm

 ### Usage